cedadev/archive-site/midas_stations.md

 </table>
 </form>
 <h3>Search for stations by UK county</h3>
 <p>Select a county to display all stations with that county.
-Please note that the county names are the names used by the Met Office and may not reflect the current county divisions within the UK. <a href="traditional_counties_map">Map of traditional counties</a></p>
+Please note that the county names are the names used by the Met Office and may not reflect the current county divisions within the UK. <a href="{{site.baseurl}}/tools/traditional_counties_map">Map of traditional counties</a></p>
 <form action="https://archive2.ceda.ac.uk/cgi-bin/midas_stations/search_by_county.cgi.py">
 <table class="table">
 <tbody>